 Although definitions of lobbying vary among levels of government, they generally apply to directly advocating for or against the passage of specific legislation before a legislative body or ballot measures before the voters, or encouraging members of the public to engage in such advocacy.
 These laws and rules also define limits on lobbying expenditures and activities, disclosure and reporting requirements, and exceptions that apply to nonprofits or their staff when they lobby.

 Public Policy Resources

-Browse our resources below, including videos, articles, toolkits and more.
-You may also find additional resources and information from our Public Policy page, including the Association's Public Policy Agenda, bill tracker, and Advocacy Toolkit.
+Find additional resources and information from our Public Policy page, including the Association's Public Policy Agenda, bill tracker, and Advocacy Toolkit.